Navitus Bay wind farm dismisses noise criticism

 The developers say it could generate enough power for up to 700,000 homes and contribute more than £1.6bn to the economy in its 25-year lifetime.

-Poole and Christchurch Bays Association, which represents residents groups opposed to the development, presented its claims to Bournemouth councillors at a meeting earlier.'Not significant'
+Poole and Christchurch Bays Association, which represents residents groups opposed to the development, presented its claims to Bournemouth councillors at a meeting earlier.

 Dr John Yelland, an opponent of the scheme who holds a physics PhD from Oxford University, said Navitus Bay developers had incorrectly calculated how loud the turbines would sound on the shore, as estimates of noise levels have been based on noise travelling over land rather than water.